cloudfoundry/docs-bosh/content/dns.md

 #### Aliases to services

+!!! note
+    This feature is available with bosh-release v269+.

 ##### Using aliases

 Jobs which provide services can be configured to be addressable via a static alias.
 A job that currently provides a link can be aliased directly by updating the manifest to add the alias in the `provides` configuration of the job.
 Here is an example: